 Thus, you can see the limits of using SimpliCam at night, right there in black and white.
 We know that without either a spotlight or some other built-in light source, the depth of view on most security cameras stops after a few feet.
 With more lighting in the vicinity, this improves.

 Do we recommend this as an outdoor camera, in light of this shortcoming?
 No, we do not.

-|SimpliSafe Video Doorbell Pro||Doorbell Camera||$169|
+|SimpliSafe Video Doorbell||$169.99|

-So to sum things up, we found the SimpliCam to be a great indoor security camera, so long as you have the SimpliSafe security system to back it up.
+So to sum things up, the SimpliCam can be a great indoor security camera, as long as you have the SimpliSafe security system to back it up.

-If you want to use SimpliCam as an outdoor camera, it’s recommended that you use the waterproof cover included in the Outdoor Kit.
+If you want to use SimpliCam as an outdoor camera, it’s recommended that you use the waterproof cover included in the outdoor kit.
 Otherwise, it may be susceptible to the elements and could void the warranty.